Barry Mason: Life and career

+Mason enjoyed singing his catalogue of hits and in the early 1970s often took a working vacation to Malta playing at various venues accompanied by his small band including pianist Norman Hale (The Tornados) and drummer Jon Werrell (The Mojos).

 He was the major songwriter for the English singer Declan Galbraith for his first album Declan (2002), including the hit "Tell Me Why" (No. 29 in UK) and "Till the Day We Meet Again".

 He founded his own publishing company, Barry Mason Enterprises Ltd.

 Mason was a frequent guest on the BBC1 panel game Pop Quiz, hosted by Mike Read.

 He was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.

 Personal life

-Barry Mason had two daughters, Aimi and Maggie and a son, Tyler.
-He died in April 2021, survived by his sisters Lynn and Diane and long-term partner Vanessa Martin.
+Barry Mason had two daughters and a son.
+He died in April 2021.